An Exposé of the Netflix Original Series

 Episode Six of Top Secret UFO Projects: Declassified reports, quite accurately, that the many of the “aliens” who abduct human beings in our time say that they are now appearing to us to warn us against actions that could destroy all life on Earth, which they and other sentient beings in the universe recognize as a terrestrial paradise, now sadly on its last legs.
 (Emery Smith goes so far as to call our planet “the Disneyland of the Universe.”)
 This is why, for example, they appear above nuclear missile installations and demonstrate their power to disrupt them and shut them down.
 I generally accept this account as accurate.
 However, their actual reason for being alarmed at human destructiveness is much less idealistic: it’s simply that they live here too, and they recognize that Humanity now has the power to destroy the Earth as a home for both men and Jinn.
 They are not extraterrestrials but “intraterrestrials,” inhabiting the region where the Psychic Plane intersects the subtle-material dimension of the Physical Plane (which is not to say that they couldn’t be in contact with other worlds beyond Earth, whether physical or subtle, through their own channels).
 This explains their ability, accepted by both Allen Hynek and Jacques Vallee, to affect both our minds and the material environment.
 Unfortunately, however, their entirely legitimate desire to moderate human destructiveness is corrupted by their ambition to regain the position of earthly pre-eminence that the Creator took away from them long ago—six thousand years ago, according to Episode Six.
 “The only way to control these unruly and destructive human beings,” they reason, “is to make them our slaves.”
 This, however, is something that the Creator will not allow.

-[This essay will appear as a chapter in my forthcoming book The Alien Disclosure Deception: The Metaphysics of Social Engineering.]
+[This essay is a chapter from my new book The Alien Disclosure Deception: The Metaphysics of Social Engineering, available now.]